MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 For a more detailed example, go to this
 [GitHub repository](https://github.com/rjmholt/ModuleDependencyIsolationExample).
 This example demonstrates how to migrate a module to use an ALC, while keeping that module working in .NET Framework.
-It also show how to use .NET Standard and PowerShell Standard to simplify the core implementation.
+It also shows how to use .NET Standard and PowerShell Standard to simplify the core implementation.

 This solution is also used by the [Bicep PowerShell module](https://github.com/PSBicep/PSBicep),